LineageOS/lineage_wiki/_includes/templates/device_install.md

     * On the host machine, sideload the package using: `adb sideload filename.zip`
 {% else %}
 3. Now tap **Wipe**.
 4. Now tap **Format Data** and continue with the formatting process.
-This will remove encryption as well as delete all files stored on the internal storage.
+This will remove encryption and delete all files stored on the internal storage.
 {% if device.is_ab_device %}
 5. Return to the previous menu and tap **Advanced Wipe**, then select the *System* partition to be wiped and then **Swipe to Wipe**.
 {% else %}